devilsnest-sys/devilsnest-sys/README.md

 - 👋 Hi, I’m @devilsnest-sys
-- 👀 I’m interested in Web devlopment & SAP ABAP
+- 👀 I’m interested in Web devlopment
-- 🌱 I’m currently learning Angular & C#
+- 🌱 I’m currently learning Angular & APIs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend
 - 📫 How to reach me ...

 <!---